 It’s time to support the voices of our neighbors.
 All of our neighbors.

-Nach at Dark Clouds MN (@MNDarkClouds on Twitter) shared a fantastic list of Black-owned businesses.
+Nach at Dark Clouds MN (@MNDarkClouds on Twitter) shared a fantastic list of Black-owned groups.
 I asked Nach if I could share the list to help us all get to know these amazing organizations.
 Click around and support their missions.

 These groups are doing God’s work to make sure we all live in a safe world, allowing everyone to have a platform to stand on.